 The results of short-circuit current calculation shall contain the list of all the electrical switch apparatus fitted and their parameters, as well as the maximum and minimum prospective short-circuit current at the points of their installation.

-- 4.6.3.3 Requirements for short-circuit currents in systems with electrical power distribution for direct current are specified in 22.3.4. - 4.6.4 Electric switch apparatus and instrumentation. - 4.6.4.1 Apparatus, measuring and indicating instruments used in connection with generators and other large essential installations shall be fitted on the switchboards associated with the appropriate generators and installations.
+4.6.3.3 Requirements for short-circuit currents in systems with electrical power distribution for direct current are specified in 23.3.4.

-1 Electrical motors supplied from semiconductor converters do not produce current contribution.
+Electrical motors supplied from semiconductor converters do not produce current contribution.